Plant DetailShow Menu

 Fruit Description:

-The fruits are dates that are orangish-yellow, fleshy, round, and 0.5 to 1 inch in diameter.
-They ripen in early summer and have large pointed seed.
-The flesh is sugary sweet.
+The female tree produces orangish-yellow dates that are fleshy, round, and 0.5 to 1 inch in diameter.
+They ripen in early summer and have large, pointed seed.
+The flesh is mildly sweet.
+The dates are edible but are not flavorful.

 • Flowers: